Cheapest Way to Ship Pottery & Ceramics

 Key Takeaways

-- Rate-shop USPS, FedEx, and UPS on every shipment because winners change by zone and dimensions.
+- Rate-shop USPS, FedEx, and UPS on every shipment, because winners change by zone and dimensions.

 - Commercial pricing matters more than carrier brand once your workflow is consistent.
+Discounted labels below retail are what hold margin through the 2026 increases.

 What Actually Drives the Cost to Ship Pottery & Ceramics

-- Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.
+- Keep package dimensions as tight as safely allows to reduce dimensional pricing risk, without cutting into your 2 inches of padding.

 Scaling a Reliable Pottery & Ceramics Shipping Workflow

 As your order count increases, consistency becomes more important than one-off shipping hacks.
-Build a process that can be handed to another team member without quality loss.
+Build a process another person can run without quality loss: a wrapping checklist taped to the bench, a labeled shelf of pre-sized boxes, and a single tool that prints the cheapest valid label.

 Common Mistakes to Avoid